-Echeveria pulvinata (ech-eh-VER-ee-a pul-vin-AH-tuh) is a perennial succulent plant, from the Echeveria family hailing from Oaxaca, Mexico.
+Echeveria pulvinata (ech-eh-VER-ee-a pul-vin-AH-tuh) is a perennial succulent plant, from the Echeveria genus hailing from Oaxaca, Mexico.
 Tips on Echeveria succulent care.

 The easy to grow plant is a member of the Crassulaceae family and like most succulents, this plant returns year after year in areas where it is winter hardy.